elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-early-warning-signs-of-patient-deterioration-and-how-should-they-be-systematically-assessed.md

 url: /learn/nursing/questions/what-are-the-early-warning-signs-of-patient-deterioration-and-how-should-they-be-systematically-assessed
 score: -1.0
 related_article1:
-    id: 169468
+    id: 169462
-    title: How does patient monitoring technology enhance the accuracy of vital sign recording?
+    title: >-
+        What are the key techniques used in airway management to prevent obstruction?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-patient-monitoring-technology-enhance-the-accuracy-of-vital-sign-recording
+    url: /learn/nursing/questions/what-are-the-key-techniques-used-in-airway-management-to-prevent-obstruction
 related_article2:
-    id: 169469
+    id: 169467
-    title: What is the purpose of the NEWS chart, and what are its main components?
+    title: >-
+        What are the normal ranges for vital signs, and why is it important to recognize deviations?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-purpose-of-the-news-chart-and-what-are-its-main-components
+    url: /learn/nursing/questions/what-are-the-normal-ranges-for-vital-signs-and-why-is-it-important-to-recognize-deviations
 related_article3:
-    id: 169470
+    id: 169472
-    title: How do you interpret NEWS scores to make clinical decisions?
+    title: >-
+        What immediate actions should be taken in response to signs of patient deterioration?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-you-interpret-news-scores-to-make-clinical-decisions
+    url: /learn/nursing/questions/what-immediate-actions-should-be-taken-in-response-to-signs-of-patient-deterioration
 related_article4:
     id: 169462
+    title: >-
-    title: What are the key techniques used in airway management to prevent obstruction?
+        What are the key techniques used in airway management to prevent obstruction?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-key-techniques-used-in-airway-management-to-prevent-obstruction
 related_article5:
-    id: 169467
+    id: 169462
-    title: What are the normal ranges for vital signs, and why is it important to recognize deviations?
+    title: >-
+        What are the key techniques used in airway management to prevent obstruction?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-normal-ranges-for-vital-signs-and-why-is-it-important-to-recognize-deviations
+    url: /learn/nursing/questions/what-are-the-key-techniques-used-in-airway-management-to-prevent-obstruction
 ---

 &nbsp;